Demi Rose Shows Off Cleavage In Green String Bikini While Posing In Paradise

-Demi Rose is giving her Instagram followers an eyeful, sharing a picture of her green string bikini that showed off plenty of cleavage and a beautiful tropical backdrop.
+Demi Rose recently gave her Instagram followers an eyeful, sharing a picture of her green string bikini and showing off plenty of cleavage amid a beautiful tropical backdrop.

-The 25-year-old model took to the social media site to share the racy snap, which appeared to come from her recent getaway to the Maldives.
-The image, shared in her Instagram stories, was taken from a close distance, framing her from the chest up and showing off her famous curves.
+The 25-year-old model took to the platform to share the racy snap, which appeared to come from her recent getaway to the Maldives.
+The image, shared on her Instagram stories, was taken from a close distance, framing her from the chest up and flaunting her famous curves.

 Rose shot a steely gaze into the camera, with her long hair swept back behind her shoulders and her skin glistening.
 Behind her were some lush tropical plants and a strip of white sand from a beach that was farther in the distance.
 The snap appeared to be a selfie, with Rose’s arms outstretched in the foreground of the shot and the camera steadied on her face.

-The picture was one of many racy images that she has shared during the sun-soaked trip.
-As The Sun reported, she has spent a lot of time sunbathing and wearing skimpy swimwear.
+The picture was one of many images that she has shared during the sun-soaked trip.
+As The Sun reported, she has spent a lot of time sunbathing and posing in swimwear.

 The trip hasn’t all been easy, however.
 During that time, she used her social media to strike back at some body-shaming trolls who made remarks about her attire.